streamshub/flink-sql-examples/recommendation-app/README.md

 ### Product Inventory Data

 In order to recommend products in the same category and know if they are in stock, we need a table linking a product id to its category and stock level.
-We also need to know the average rating user give these products to know if they are worth recommending.
+We also need to know the average rating users give these products to know if they are worth recommending.
 We could use a connection to a relational database to do this.
 However, to keep things simple, we can use a CSV file containing the data.